earlejam/effective-java-notes/README.md

 #### 79. Avoid excessive synchronization

-- Depending on the situation, excessive synchronization can cause reduced performace, deadlock, or even nondeterministic behavior
+- Depending on the situation, excessive synchronization can cause reduced performance, deadlock, or even nondeterministic behavior
 - To avoid liveness and safety failures, never cede control to the client within a synchronized method or block, including "alien" methods
 - Multi-catch clauses for exceptions can greatly increase the clarity and reduce the size of programs that behave identically in response to different exception types
 - Java uses _reentrant_ locks; they can simplify the construction of multithreaded object-oriented programs, but they can turn liveness failures into safety failures
-- Try concurrent collections liek CopyOnWriteArrayList
+- Try concurrent collections like CopyOnWriteArrayList
 - An alien method invoked outside of a synchronized region is known as an _open call_; besides preventing failures, open calls can greatly increase concurrency
 - As a rule, you should do as little work as possible inside synchronized regions
-- In a multicore world, the real cost of excessive synchronization is not the CPU time spent getting locks; it is contention: the lost opportunities for parallelism and the delays imposed by the need to ensure taht every core has a consistent view of memory
+- In a multicore world, the real cost of excessive synchronization is not the CPU time spent getting locks; it is contention: the lost opportunities for parallelism and the delays imposed by the need to ensure that every core has a consistent view of memory
 - If you're writing a mutable class, you have two options: you can omit all synchronization and allow the client to synchronize externally if concurrent use is desired, or you can synchronize internally, making the class _thread safe_
 - You should choose #2 only if you can achieve significantly higher concurrency with internal synchronization versus external
 - If a method modifies a static field and there is any possibility that the method will be called from multiple threads, you _must_ synchronize access to the field internally because it is not possible for the client to do this correctly externally